ucdavis-bioinformatics-training/2018-August-Variant-Analysis-Workshop/monday/command-line-intro.md

     cd /  # go to root of tree's root system cd home  # go to where everyone's homes are pwd
-    cd class10  # use your actual home, not class10
+    cd username  # use your actual home, not "username" pwd
-    pwd
     cd /
     pwd